 On July 18, 2006, our stockholders approved the Omnibus Plan.
 The Board previously approved the Omnibus Plan at a meeting held on May 3, 2006, which was subject to stockholder approval.
 An aggregate of 350,000 shares of Class A common stock have been reserved for issuance under this plan.
 The Omnibus Plan expired on July 17, 2016.
+Although the plan has terminated, the expiration of each option granted occurs ten years after the stock option grant date.
+All Directors currently have options outstanding that were granted under this plan.

-Stockholder approval of the Omnibus Plan allowed (i) the compensation attributable to grants under the Omnibus Plan to meet an exception to the \$1,000,000 deduction limit under Section 162(m) of the Code, (ii) incentive stock options issued under the Omnibus Plan to meet the requirements of the Code, and (iii) the Omnibus Plan to meet NASDAQ listing requirements.
+Stockholder approval of the Omnibus Plan allowed (i) the compensation attributable to grants under the Omnibus Plan to meet an exception to the \$1,000,000 deduction limit for certain officers under Section 162(m) of the Internal Revenue Code, (ii) incentive stock options issued under the Omnibus Plan to meet the requirements of the Internal Revenue Code, and (iii) the Omnibus Plan to meet NASDAQ listing requirements.